 Use advanced imaging technology to improve lives.

-At UON we prepare diagnostic radiography students for a dynamic career using advanced imaging technology.
+At the University of Newcastle we prepare diagnostic radiography students for a dynamic career using advanced imaging technology.
 Learn how create medical images to diagnose and manage patient health, combining sophisticated technology and medical expertise to save and improve lives.

 Diagnostic radiography is an important first step to diagnosing, treating and managing injuries and disease.
 Along with pathology, diagnostic radiography is the largest diagnostic test performed.
 The medical images you will learn to you produce will allow patients to be diagnosed accurately, and can directly impact a patient’s treatment plan and overall recovery.

-Students who study UON’s Bachelor of Medical Radiation Science (Honours) (Diagnostic Radiography) will develop a strong foundation in physical, biomedical and behavioural sciences.
+Students who study the University of Newcastle's Bachelor of Medical Radiation Science (Honours) (Diagnostic Radiography) will develop a strong foundation in physical, biomedical and behavioural sciences.
 You will:

-All UON medical radiation science students graduate with Honours, giving you a distinct advantage when seeking employment.
-As part of the honours component you can choose from two study pathways.
+All University of Newcastle medical radiation science students graduate with Honours, giving you a distinct advantage when seeking employment.
+As part of the Honours component you can choose from two study pathways.